Kean Soo

 Kean Soo is the Canadian creator of the children's comic character Jellaby.
-Born in Romford, England, but raised in Hong Kong, Soo is currently residing in Canada and was formally trained as an engineer.
+Born in Romford, England, but raised in Hong Kong, Soo currently resides in Canada and was formally trained as an engineer.

 Webcomics

 Soo drew comics on-and-off in school, and began taking his hobby more seriously when he attended university, where he drew several short stories and comic strips.
 Soo started posting webcomics in Q3 2002, as an affordable alternative to printing minicomics.
 Soo was inspired by figures such as Patrick Farley, Kazu Kibuishi, Derek Kirk Kim, Jason Turner, and the people behind Pants Press.
 One of Soo's first longer webcomics was Elsewhere, which he drew on 24 Hour Comic Day.

 Soo experimented much with the use of sound and music in webcomics in the early 2000s.
 He embedded MP3-files on the pages of his short webcomics such as Devil in the Kitchen, Bottle Up and Explode!, and Passing Afternoon.
 Soo found that different readers read the webcomics at different rates, which made it difficult sync up the images with the audio.
 However, he was not interested in using Adobe Flash to direct the user's experience, fearing that the webcomic would turn into a "musical slideshow."
 Instead, Soo sometimes used lyrics to pace the reader's experience, such as to ensure that readers would reach emotional climax of Bottle Up and Explode! just as the instrumental section of its accompanying song kicked in.
 Other times, such as for Snowstorm, the accompanying song is purely intended to convey and enhance the mood of the scene.